prompt-toolkit/pymux/README.rst

 Compared to tmux
 ----------------

-To some extend, pymux is a clone of tmux.
+To some extent, pymux is a clone of tmux.
 This means that all the default shortcuts are the same; the commands are the same or very similar, and even a simple configuration file could be the same.
 (There are some small incompatibilities.)
 However, we definitely don't intend to create a fully